danez13/MLFinalProject/README.md

     - Plan for finalizing the project, including potential refinements and improvements.

 **Tasks**:
-create a power point of the following
+create a power point of the following:
 1. write a project overview
-2. download data and perform data preprocessing
+2. ~~download data and perform data preprocessing~~
-    - write down any challanges found encountered
+    - write down any challanges found/encountered
 3. analyze the data to gain any insights
-    - write down any challanges found encountered
+    - write down any challanges found/encountered
 4. run initial test with the chosen model
-    - write down any challanges found encountered
+    - write down any challanges found/encountered
 5. write down steps to finalize the project, including improvements, and refinements

-**Challanges**
+**Challenges**
 - preprocessing
     - dataset carried less columns than stated in the dataset description
         - dataset description originally stated the dataset to have 26 different sensor measurements, but in reality had only 21 sensor measurements
     - dataset was not meant for classification, a column for class was required to be added
+    - dataset required to be normalized
+        - this was solved by using the mean and the standard deviation

 ## Citations
 A. Saxena and K. Goebel (2008).
 “Turbofan Engine Degradation Simulation Data Set”, NASA Prognostics Data Repository, NASA Ames Research Center, Moffett Field, CA